rust-bitcoin/rust-wallet/README.md

 hierarchy which makes it compatible to TREZOR, Ledger and many other wallets.

+This library supports SLIP-0039 Shamir's Shared Secret Scheme as available in TREZOR Model T

 It supports legacy P2PKH, transitional P2SHWPKH and native segwit P2WPKH for single key signatures and native P2WSH for arbitrary sripts.